A new endowed scholarship has been created to support students who distinguish themselves as leaders in mental wellness.

 A person suffering from a physical injury would not feel ashamed asking for help, but someone suffering from mental illness would not feel as comfortable, said Michael Becker, Stephanie’s brother.

 Even though mental illness carries a stigma and often goes untreated, it remains pervasive among college students.
-Currently, suicide is the among people aged 15-24, and have considered suicide.
+Currently, suicide is the third-leading cause of death among people aged 15-24, and one in ten college students have considered suicide.

 Penn in particular has grappled with mental health and suicide, especially in recent years.
 The scholarship’s announcement comes as Penn faces increased scrutiny over mental health issues among students — twelve students have died by suicide over the last four years, and Penn has responded by extending CAPS hours, training faculty to identify mental illness and centralizing resources online, among other things.